Our vision is to be an enriching place to explore and enjoy the pioneering past of Stony Plain and Parkland County.

 We are situated on the northwestern edge of the town of Stony Plain on 14 acres of land.
 Stony Plain lies around 30 minutes west of the city of Edmonton and is a town of around 18,000 people with an emphasis on art and culture.
 The Pioneer Museum partners with other organisations for some of the major events in the town, such as Farmers' Days, Canada Day, The Blueberry Bluegrass Festival and the Stony Plain Cowboy Gathering.

 The Museum, in partnership with local photographer Mary Meckley, is offering locations for family photographs.
-Currently we have two trucks set up with props for the photos: a yellow IH truck for fall, and a green 1937 Ford truck for Christmas.
 Mary has given us a great deal and we are consequently able to offer a half hour mini session with four edited digital photos for $100.
 We are booking for Friday evenings (before dark) or Saturdays, however, we may be able to accommodate other times.
 If weather conditions are too bad for a session to take place we can reschedule to another date.